 - Don’t Rush It

-Be sure you have time set aside to write so that you’re not rushing and simply making a long superficial list.
-There’s no requirement to come up with a certain number of things, it’s far better to be genuine in your gratitude for the few things that have meant the most.
-When you write about these things, write from the heart and in detail.
+Be sure enough time is set aside to write so it’s not rushed and becomes a long superficial list.
+There’s no requirement to come up with a certain number of things, it’s far better to express genuine gratitude for the few things that have meant the most.
+When writing about these things, write from the heart and in detail.

 - Less Is More

 A study by psychologist Sonja Lyubomirsky and colleagues suggests that writing once or twice a week is more beneficial than journaling each day.
 Their findings were that people who wrote just once a week for six weeks reported a boost in happiness whereas those who wrote three or more times per week didn’t.

 Being grateful for important people has more of an impact that material things, so write about them and why they mean so much.
 Make sure writing is descriptive so when looking back in years to come, events, people and feelings can be easily recounted.